swedenconnect/technical-framework/00 - Swedish eID Framework - Introduction.md

 6. When the user has authenticated an identity assertion, according to the eIDAS specifications, is created.
 This assertion contains eIDAS specific attribute that identify the user.

-7. This assertion is now posted back to the Swedish eIDAS node.
-The node receives the assertion and validates its validity.
-In conjunction with that the assertion is transformed from eIDAS format to a assertion according to Swedish standards the node will also invoke an *Attribute Authority*, to, if possible, obtain a Swedish personal identity number based on the attributes received<sup>2</sup>.
+This assertion is now posted back to the Swedish eIDAS node.

-8. Finally, an assertion, formatted according to the Swedish eID Framework, is posted back to the service provider.
+7. The node receives the assertion and validates its validity.
+The assertion is transformed from eIDAS format to an assertion according to the Swedish eID Framework and is posted back to the service provider.

-9. The service provider may now complement the data with additional information in order to decide whether the user should be granted access to the service.
+8. The service provider may now complement the data with additional information in order to decide whether the user should be granted access to the service.

 Thus, Swedish services only have to implement support according to the Swedish eID